 This section is designed to assist you in understanding your role and responsibilities in hauling hazardous materials.
 Due to the constantly changing nature of government regulations, it is impossible to guarantee absolute accuracy of the materials in this section.
 An up-to-date copy of the complete regulations is essential for you to have.
 Included in these regulations is a complete glossary of terms.

-You must have a commercial driver license (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used in the transportation of any material that requires hazardous material placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 93.
+You must have a commercial driver license (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used to transport hazardous material as defined in 49 CFR 383.5.
 You must pass a written test about the regulations and requirements to get this endorsement.